iamdevnull/ansible-unbound/README.md

 #  - 127.0.0.1
 #  - ::1
 #  - '{{ ansible_default_ipv4.address }}'

-# Detect source interface on UDP queries and copy them to replies
-interface_automatic: false

 # Defines if all dns queries should be logged.
 unbound_log_queries: false